iann0036/tf-cfn-provider/docs/providers/alicloud/Instance.md

 `SnapshotId` - (Optional, Force New) The snapshot ID used to initialize the data disk.
 If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk. * `DeleteWithInstance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
 It only works on cloud, cloud_efficiency and cloud_ssd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.

 `DeleteWithInstance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
 It only works on cloud, cloud_efficiency and cloud_ssd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.

+`Description` - (Optional, Force New) The description of the data disk.

 ## Return Values